 If you don’t – and you want a warm bathroom with somewhere to hang your towels – you’ve got a couple of options that may be suitable.

-Something like this Milano Trent traditional heated towel rail could be the answer, as it has an impressive heat output for such a diminutive appliance and still features a space to hang towels or other garments to dry – which is pretty handy.
+Something like this Milano Elizabeth traditional heated towel rail could be the answer, as it has an impressive heat output for such a diminutive appliance and still features a space to hang towels or other garments to dry – which is pretty handy.

 The downside (for some) to this type of towel radiator, is that the style may not be suitable.
 As nice as it is, perhaps it is less well-suited to a modern space than say a sleek ladder-style towel rail may be.